What Fuel Do Indy Cars Use

 Why Fuel Matters In Racing

-The Fuel Indycars Rely On
+The Fuel IndyCars Rely On

-IndyCars rely on a special type of fuel to power their high-speed engines.
+IndyCars rely on a specially formulated fuel to power their high-speed engines.
 This fuel helps the cars run smoothly and fast on the track.
-Understanding the fuel type gives insight into the technology behind the races.
+It is not the same as regular gasoline — it’s designed for better performance, higher octane, and environmental sustainability.

 Ethanol Blend Explained